Mom’s Eggplant Parmesan

 - Drizzle olive oil over the tops of the eggplant slices and bake in the oven for 30 minutes (or until golden brown).

 - Once the eggplants have cooled down slightly, it's time to assemble the stacks.
-Starting with the largest pieces as the base layers, place eggplants in a baking pan with taller sides (a roasting pan or 13”x9” would do), and add a heaping tablespoon of pasta sauce and then 1-2 big pinches of the mozz and parm cheese to the top of each eggplant slice, topping with a smaller sized eggplant.
+Starting with the largest pieces as the base layers, place eggplants in a baking pan with taller sides (a roasting pan or 13”x9” would do).
+Add a heaping tablespoon of pasta sauce and then 1-2 big pinches of the mozzarella and parmesan cheese (or cheeses of choice) to the top of each eggplant slice, topping with a smaller sized eggplant.
 Repeat the sauce and cheese steps with that piece, and continue until you have about 14 double stacked eggplant towers.

-- Bake in the oven for 30-45 minutes or until the cheese is melty (may not melt completely for the non-dairy cheese, may require 2-3 minutes on the "Broil" setting after about 30 mins. to brown it up).
+- Bake in the oven for 30-45 minutes or until the cheese is melty.
+This may not melt completely for the non-dairy cheese; may require 2-3 minutes on the "Broil" setting after about 30 mins. to brown it up.

 - At this point, you could make pasta to go along with this, however, they're great on their own too!
 These warm up really well in the microwave and keep about five days in the fridge in Tupperware or Ziploc bags.